ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/programming-projects/matrix-processing.md

 Please note that the provided source code does not contain all of the functionality to produce this output.
-As explained in the next section, you are invited to add the missing features and ensure that `squareroot` produces the expected output.
+As explained in the next section, you are invited to add the missing features and ensure that `matrix` produces the expected output.
 Once the program is working correctly, it should produce output similar to that shown in this section.

 ???+ note

-    Don't forget that if you want to run the `squareroot` program you must use your terminal to first go into the GitHub repository containing this project and then go into the `squareroot` directory that houses the project's code.
+    Don't forget that if you want to run the `matrix` program you must use your terminal to first go into the GitHub repository containing this project and then go into the `matrix` directory that houses the project's code.
     Finally, remember that before running the program you must run `poetry install` to add the dependencies.

 ## Adding Functionality

-If you study the file `squareroot/squareroot/main.py` you will see that it has many `TODO` markers that designate the parts of the program that you need to implement before `squareroot` will produce correct output.
-In summary, you should implement the following functions for the `squareroot` program:
+If you study the file `matrix/matrix/main.py` you will see that it has many `TODO` markers that designate the parts of the program that you need to implement before `matrix` will produce correct output.
+In summary, you should implement the following functions for the `matrix` program:

 - `def compute_square_root_exhaustive(x: int, epsilon: float = 0.01) -> Tuple[bool, float, int]`
 - `def compute_square_root_efficient(x: int, epsilon: float = 0.01) -> Tuple[bool, float, int]`